-- NEW: In a confidence vote, Italy's lower house confirms the new prime minister's government
+- In a confidence vote, Italy's lower house confirms the new prime minister's government

 - Enrico Letta was sworn in Sunday, the same day a gunman shot officers outside his office

 - Letta has said unemployment and political reform are top priorities

 - Italy has an 11.6% unemployment rate

 After months of political uncertainty and economic crisis, the lower house of Italy's parliament gave Prime Minister Enrico Letta's new government a vote confidence on Monday.

 Letta received support from lawmakers in a 453-153 lower house vote.
 Lawmakers in the upper house, the Senate, are scheduled to vote on Tuesday.

 Letta was sworn in on Sunday -- the same day a gunman shot and wounded two national police officers outside the prime minister's office.